Create a public folder mailbox

 |For more information about the storage quotas and limits for public folders, see the following topics:|

-For additional management tasks related to public folders in Exchange Online, see Public Folder Procedures in Exchange Online.
+For additional management tasks related to public folders in Exchange Online, see Public folder procedures in Office 365 and Exchange Online.

 Estimated time to complete: less than 5 minutes.